Doctoral Program

 University Oral Examination

-This Committee is comprised of four faculty examiners plus a chairman.
+This Committee is composed of four faculty examiners plus a committee chair.
 The examination should be conducted according to the major department’s stated practice, although it should not exceed three hours in length.
 A typical exam in Aero/Astro is expected to take three hours.
-At the conclusion of the examination the candidate should be asked to leave so that the committee can confer in private.
-A vote is taken and the chair tallies the votes of the members.
-The Orals Chair should submit the results of the examination to the Student Services Office immediately following the exam.
+At the conclusion of the examination, the candidate should be asked to leave so that the committee can confer in private.
+A vote is taken, and the chair tallies the votes of the members.
+The Oral Examination Chair should submit the results of the examination to the Student Services Office immediately following the exam.
 The student’s advisor will notify the student of the outcome.

 The University Oral Examination Form can be found on the Registrar’s Office website.
 The form must be submitted with a thesis draft to the Aero/Astro Student Services Office at least three weeks prior to the date arranged for the oral examination.
-The department will provide a (red) folder which includes the exam schedule, ballots, and department and university guidelines for the exam.
+The department will provide an electronic folder that includes the exam schedule and department and university guidelines for the exam.
 Note: Students must be enrolled during the quarter when they take their University Oral Examination.
-If the orals take place during the break time between quarters, the student must be enrolled in the prior quarter.
-Once the oral examination has been passed, the student finalizes the thesis for reading committee review and final approval.
+If the oral examination takes place during the break time between quarters, the student must be enrolled in the prior quarter.
+Once the oral examination has been passed, the student finalizes the thesis for the reading committee review and final approval.

 Procedures for Scheduling University Oral Examinations

-- Register for the quarter in which you will be taking your Orals.
+- Register: For classes the quarter in which you will be taking your Orals.

-- Verify your Reading Committee in Axess : If the committee who signed on the form when you submitted your Doctoral Dissertation Reading Committee form is no longer appropriate, complete the Change of Advisor or Reading Committee Form and submit to the Aero/Astro Student Services Office.
+- Verify your Reading Committee in Axess: If a committee member who signed the form when you submitted your Doctoral Dissertation Reading Committee form is no longer appropriate, complete the Change of Advisor or Reading Committee Form and submit it to the Aero/Astro Student Services Office.

 - Identify your Orals committee